vighneshiyer/vighneshiyer.com/content/misc/hammer_next.md

 - custom language vs embedded in another language

 Be able to describe a build graph either using or outside of hammer itself.
 We should consider: doit, scons, siliconcompiler, ...
-Take inspiration from: make, bazel, mill
+Take inspiration from: make, bazel, mill, waf

 - Shake is a build system that supports recursive dependencies (also see [wake - Sifive](https://github.com/sifive/wake))
     - https://shakebuild.com/manual